SHOULD YOU LET THE KIDS TESTIFY IN YOUR DIVORCE CASE?

 Should you let the kids testify in your divorce case?
 Should a child be called upon to testify in a divorce case and bear witness against their own parent?
 This is a tough question.
 It should be an easy answer “no.” But there are those extenuating circumstances which would warrant exceptions, I guess.
 The court is the one who will make the ultimate decision about the children and whether they will be called a witnesses in a divorce.
 The court will examine all the evidence as well as confer with the Guardian ad litem and the law guardian and any experts such as child psychologists and make a determination in the best interest of the child.

 The questions you need to ask yourself if you are faced with making this question of whether you should let the kids testify in your divorce and custody case are:

 - Why do you really want your child to testify in the case?

 - Is the testimony concerning conduct directly impacting the child?
 Or impacting you? (example child abuse or custody/neglect vs spousal abuse?)
 What are you hoping the child’s testimony will prove?

-- Have you been tutoring the child to illicit a certain type of testimony on the witness stand and how confident are you that this will not backfire?
+- Have you been tutoring the child to elicit a certain type of testimony on the witness stand and how confident are you that this will not backfire?

 - How old is your child?